RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 In 2015, the `type` attribute made a comeback, this time to distinguish **ESModules** from conventional **JavaScript**:
  - `<script type="module">`

-Notably, `module` is _not_ a MIME type.
+But, importantly, unlike the values from a decade earlier, the value `module` is _not_ a MIME type.

-It's just an indication of what type of script we're dealing with.
+Instead, it's just an indication of what type of script we're dealing with.

 Following this model, embedded modules have `module/embedded` as their `type`.

 `module/embedded` is also not a MIME type (even though it looks vaguely like it might be one).

-Instead it's just an indication of what type of script we're dealing with.
+Instead, it's just an indication of what type of script we're dealing with.

-Two further things to note:
+Two further things to note at this point:

 1. Quite importantly - because `<script type="module/embedded">` is unofficial and unrecognised by the browser, its contents will remain as `plaintext`.
 The element's contents will not be parsed by the browser and will not be executed.

 2. It is **required** that a `<script type="module/embedded">` element includes an `id` attribute.
 If it doesn't have one, it cannot be parsed by the `parseEmbeddedModule()` function.

+_______

 #### Step Two: Activate any Embedded Module via `parseEmbeddedModule()`

+_______

 #### Step Three: Including at the moment of activation, once an Embedded Module is activated, any of its `exports` may be accessed of `parseEmbeddedModule()`